Skip to main content

 Render SmartPay Widget

 Our SmartPay SDKs are made up of light-weight libraries which allow to securely collect payment option details.
 This approach maintains a SAQ-A compliant payment-form solution while enabling you to build forward compatible web or mobile experiences which seamlessly combine your corporate identity with the required functionalities whilst adding some additional ancillary functions to ease integration.
-Our SmartPay SDK supports both single and multipage web sites design techniques.
+The SmartPay Checkout Web SDK supports both single-page and multi-page web website architectures, offering flexibility for different frontend implementations.

 Web Checkout